ARM-software/vscode-keil-studio-pack/extension-pack-desktop/README.md

 ## Main steps to set up your development environment

-Once the extensions have been installed, there are extra installation and setup tasks to carry out.
+Once the extensions have been installed, there are extra setup tasks to carry out.
 Check the [CMSIS csolution extension Readme](https://github.com/ARM-software/vscode-cmsis-csolution/blob/main/README.md#install-the-tools) for more details.

 Here are the main steps:

-- Install a compiler toolchain.
-Install the Arm Compiler for Embedded toolchain or the Arm GNU Toolchain (includes the GNU Compiler - GCC), or both.
+- Install the following tools using Microsoft vcpkg:
-- Install CMake and Ninja.
+    - Arm GNU Toolchain (includes the GNU Compiler - GCC).
-- Install CMSIS-Toolbox.
+    - CMSIS-Toolbox.
-- Initialize or update the catalog of public CMSIS-Pack versions.
+    - CMake and Ninja.

-- Install and set up the **clangd** extension.
-This extension provides IntelliSense support for C/C++ projects and integrates with the **CMSIS csolution** extension.
+- Configure an HTTP proxy (optional).

-- Modify the **Arm CMSIS csolution** extension settings.
+- Install and set up the clangd extension.

 ## Tutorial